 Cornbread Dressing, made with homemade cornbread, is one of the best Thanksgiving side dishes you can make!
 Pure old fashioned soul food.

 This recipe started with some homemade cornbread and has all of your favorite savory stuffing ingredients mixed in.
-This Thanksgiving, serve this alongside some Fresh Cranberry Sauce and some turkey gravy made from scratch.

 I've always been a fan of traditional dressing made with a loaf of bread, but this year I decided to mix things up a bit and go with dressing made from cornbread.